covid19-bh-machine-learning/master/report/paper.md

 # Abstract

-**Motivation:** The end of 2019 came with the emergence of a previously unknown virus, identified as a new type of coronavirus, and has since spread over the globe as a pandemic of an unprecedented scale.
-Through a global effort, a number of virus samples have been fully sequenced, with the data deposed in publicly accessible repositories.
-Given the high similarity of the sequences, both at the aminoacid and the nucleotide level, a key question is how to identify interesting / discriminating features across the different sequences, so that the underling structure of the evolutionary story of the virus can be highlighted.
+**Motivation:** The end of 2019 came with the emergence of a novel virus, identified as a new strain of Coronavirus, and has since spread over the globe as a pandemic of an unprecedented scale.
+A global collaborative effort has lead to a number of virus samples being fully sequenced, with the data disseminated by being published in publicly accessible repositories.
+Given the high similarity of the sequences, both at the aminoacid as well as the nucleotide levels, a key question arises as to how to identify interesting, discriminating features across the different sequences such that the underling structure of the evolutionary story of the virus can be highlighted.
 In this work we present our efforts in addressing this issue, through the systematic application of Machine Learning methods towards meaningful feature extraction.

 **Results:** We applied a range of methods, in order to; identify the optimal word (k-mer) size for aminoacid patterns; identify k-mers features at the nucleotide level that have predictive value; construct continuous distributed representations for protein sequences in order to create phylogenetic trees in an alignment-free manner; and predict MHC class I and II binding affinity.

-**Availability:** All data, code and results are available under permissive licenses (CC-BY or MIT) under the team GitHub repository [here](https://github.com/covid19-bh-machine-learning/master)
+**Availability:** All data, code and results are available under permissive licenses (CC-BY or MIT) in the team GitHub repository [here](https://github.com/covid19-bh-machine-learning/master)

 **Contact:** pdavis@mriglobal.org, fpsom@certh.gr

 # 1. Introduction

-In late 2019, a previously unknown virus began spreading within the population of the Wuhan-city in the Hubei province of China [@Huang-Jan2020].
-The virus, identified as a new type of coronavirus [@WHO-sitrep1], has since spread over the globe as a pandemic of an unprecedented scale [@WHO-press-pandemic,@WHO-sitrep78].
+In late 2019, a novel virus began spreading within the population of the Wuhan-city in the Hubei province of China [@Huang-Jan2020].
+The virus, identified as a new strain of Coronavirus [@WHO-sitrep1], has since spread over the globe as a pandemic of an unprecedented scale [@WHO-press-pandemic,@WHO-sitrep78].

-Through a global effort, a number of virus samples have been fully sequenced, with the data deposed in publicly accessible repositories, such as the [SARS-CoV-2 sequences GenBank](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/) and the [EBI Data](https://www.ebi.ac.uk/ena/pathogens/covid-19).
+A global collaborative effort has lead to a number of virus samples being fully sequenced, with the data disseminated by being published in publicly accessible repositories, such as the [SARS-CoV-2 sequences GenBank](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/) and the [EBI Data](https://www.ebi.ac.uk/ena/pathogens/covid-19).

-Given the high similarity of the sequences, both at the aminoacid and the nucleotide level, a key question is how to identify interesting / discriminating features across the different sequences, so that the underling structure of the evolutionary story of the virus can be highlighted.
+Given the high similarity of the sequences, both at the aminoacid as well as the nucleotide levels, a key question arises as to how to identify features of interest across the different sequences, such that the underling structure of the viral evolutionary story can be highlighted.

 In order to address this question, the Machine Learning group of the [COVID-19 Biohackathon](https://github.com/virtual-biohackathons/covid-19-bh20), defined the following tasks:

-- Identify potential features at the nucleotide level based on the k-mers, for various _k_ values.
+- Identification of the potential features at the nucleotide level based on the k-mers, for various _k_ values.
-- Identify potential features at the aminoacid level, based on the AA frequencies, across various word sizes.
+- Identification of the potential features at the aminoacid level, based on the AA frequencies, across various word sizes.
-- Perform in-silico estimates of epitopes for COVID19.
+- Performance of in-silico estimates of epitopes for COVID19.
-- Identify patterns in secondary structure, compared to patterns evident in random sequences.
+- Identification of patterns in secondary structure, compared to patterns evident in random sequences.

 Each task, and the corresponding outputs are detailed below.